-For the most part ES India has been and still is, providing a massive daily feeding programme for the constant number of hungry people in the communities.
-This will continue as they start taking more children back into the Homes again.
-Generous donations from supporters have been pivotal in the funding of the feeding programme.
+For the most part ESCT India has been, and still is, providing a daily feeding programme for the constant number of hungry people in the communities.
+We are so grateful for generous donations from supporters who have been pivotal in the funding of the feeding programme.

-Julia Kurian, Director, ES India, reports that from day one, they have led the state response to support children and the families through it all.
+Julia Kurian, Director, ESCT India, reports that from day one, they have led the state response to support children and the families through it all.
 Here is a snapshot of what supporters have helped our teams accomplish across different cities in Goa:

 - children trained by outreach workers.

 - rations supplied to family households.

 - children supported with online and offline classes.

-- people were provided with Manna Khan (food). - sanitary pads were distributed to women. - women were offered vocational training. - children and women were reached out in Uttar Pradesh for winter emergency relief.
+- people were provided with Manna Khana (food).

+- sanitary pads were distributed to women.

+- women were offered vocational training.

-• Thousands of children and families have received vital support they needed to overcome the challenges intensified by Covid, and now thousands of children have the chance of a bright future.
+- Children and families have received vital support they needed to overcome the challenges intensified by Covid.
+ESCT India provided 1,921,824 cooked meals to the needy, which allowed children to have the chance of a brighter future.